johtoleague/Friday/friday/README.md

 - Install frida import
 	- `pip3 install frida-tools`
 - friday.py needs to be fed an executable and optionally a dll and optionally a javascript with your choosing of detection
-example: `python friday.py something.exe <dll> <-s virtual.js>`
+	- example: `python friday.py something.exe <dll> <-s virtual.js>`

-- we can make script based of APIs such as VirtualAlloc VirtualProtect
+ 	  	- Great starting point to dump anything that's allocated or written to allocate space and has an MZ header.